Who should I ask?

 How should I ask?

-Ask in person.
-Before you do, think about what you have learned from this faculty member and why you want to ask her/him for a letter of recommendation.
-When you ask the faculty in person, tell them these things, what your goals are, and why you are interested in your chosen health.
-Also, ask them if they are willing to invest time in getting to know you better (if you need to do this) and what they feel they need from you in order to write a strong letter (e.g., resume, personal statement, more conversations with you).
+It can be nice to ask in person, but you should do what you feel would be best on the basis of the relationship you have with the potential letter writer.
+Before you ask, think about what you have learned from this person and why you want to ask them for a letter of recommendation.
+When you ask this person if they would consider writing a letter for you, tell them why you have chosen to ask them in particular, what your goals are, and why you are interested in your chosen healthcare field.
+Also, ask if they would be willing to invest time in getting to know you better (if you need to do this) and what they feel they need from you in order to write a strong letter (e.g., resume, personal statement, more conversations with you).

 When should I ask?